-Jonathan Danielson is a Writer-at-Large (“Desert Correspondent”) for Feathertale Review, and his work is forthcoming in Gulf Coast, and appeared in Juked, Superstition Review, Gravel, and elsewhere.
+Jonathan Danielson is a Writer-at-Large (“Desert Correspondent”) for Feathertale Review, and his work has appeared in Gulf Coast, Juked, Superstition Review, Gravel, Able Muse, The Saturday Evening Post, and elsewhere.

 Diaz was born and raised in the Fort Mojave Indian Village in Needles, California.
 She is Mojave and an enrolled member of the Gila River Indian Tribe.
 Her first poetry collection was "When My Brother Was an Aztec."

 Dubie is the author of more than 20 books.
 His work has been translated into more than 50 languages.
 His collection, "The Quotations of Bone," won the 2016 International Griffin Poetry Prize.

 Irish's fiction and poetry appears widely in journals and magazines and she is a frequent collaborator on public arts projects.